MinisculeGirraffe/tdl/README.md

-# tidal-dl
+# tdl

-Tidal-dl is a rust implementation of the python script [Tidal-Media-Downloader](https://github.com/yaronzz/Tidal-Media-Downloader)
+Tdl is a rust implementation of the python script [Tidal-Media-Downloader](https://github.com/yaronzz/Tidal-Media-Downloader).

 Configs are stored in `~/.config/tidal-dl/config.toml`